apify/apify-cli/README.md

 apify init
 ```

-This command will only setup local act development environment in an existing directory,
+This command will only set up local act development environment in an existing directory,
 i.e. it will create the `apify.json` file and `apify_local` directory.

 ### Run the act locally